deliver

 The exalted mind / All sense of woe delivers to the wind.

-6. (intransitive, informal) To produce what was expected or required.
+6. (intransitive, transitive, informal) To produce what is expected or required.

 "You know, he plays great sometimes when he doesn't score," Brown said.
 "Tonight, with Rip (Richard Hamilton) struggling, we needed somebody to step up, and he really did.
 He really delivered."